LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 \section{Methodology}

 As mentioned previously, we have not identified a direct method to decompose a MAPF instance into multiple subproblems.
-Thus, we initiate the process with an initial decomposition, progressively refining it to generate smaller subproblems while ensuring that each step maintains solvability.
+Thus, we initiate the process with an initial decomposition, progressively refining it to generate smaller subproblems while ensuring that each step pass the mentioned solvability check.
 We define two types of subproblems encountered in various stages: clusters, which have no restrictions on the order of solving, and levels, which impose limitations on the order of solving.

 The decomposition of a MAPF instance involves three steps: